Hensoldt-Cyber/vscode-CAmkES-highlighting/README.md

 ```

-### Buffer depreciated warning
+### Buffer deprecated warning

-There seems to be an bug inside vscode, showing that an internal function is depreciated, when installing an extension from the commandline.
+There seems to be an bug inside vscode, showing that an internal function is deprecated, when installing an extension from the commandline.
 This seems to be a well known issue, with multiple open tickets and is unrelated to the extension.

 [install-extension command throws Buffer deprecated warning](https://github.com/microsoft/vscode/issues/82524)